Vietnam Television Network: Services

-Nearby permanent programmes, THVN9's directorate permitted that all of South Vietnames citizens have the right to "bidding" (đấu thầu) for buying the TV signal.
-Normally including as officials, scholars, especially artists (vocalists, actors...).
+Nearby permanent programmes, THVN9's directorate permitted all of South Vietnames citizens to have the right to "bidding" (đấu thầu) for buying the TV signal.
+Normally including officials, scholars, especially artists (vocalists, actors...).
 Languages included Vietnamese (primarily), Chinese, French, English, Khmer and Montagnard.

 In divided Vietnam, the highlight of Vietnamese Catholicism and the Fátima messages was the visit of one of a few official statues of Our Lady of Fátima to South Vietnam in 1965.
 Originally scheduled for a three-month visit, this particular statue came from the Blue Army chapter in Australia and ended up traveling the country until 1967.
 It was known as the “immaculate heart” statue because it puts her heart on the outside.
 This event was THVN (at the trial phase) lively recorded.

 Nearby the media, THVN9 Network also sponsored the Young Music Festival and Vietnam Film Day.
 During the 1970s, Young Music Festival was the biggest cultural event in Asia and Oceania.
 It has attracted many vocalists and bands from South Vietnam, Philippines, Hong Kong, Taiwan, Japan, South Korea, Australia, New Zealand and even the United States.
 Their purpose was an anti-war exhortation and a supporting peace for whole world.

-27 April 1971, THVN9 has lively reported Taiwanese star songstress Teresa Teng's tour.
-She performed at Lệ Thanh Theatre, Bát Đạt Grand Hotel in capital Saigon during a month, then visited the Western Delta.
+On 27 April 1971, THVN9 reported Taiwanese singer Teresa Teng's tour.
+She performed at Lệ Thanh Theatre, Bát Đạt Grand Hotel in the capital Saigon for a month, then visited the Western Delta.
 Teng performed first hit No of composer Nguyễn Ánh 9 by Japanese and Mandarin language.

 Cultural significance

 Inheritances

 After 30 April 1975, total of videotapes were transferred to People's Army of Vietnam's Archives at No. 83 Lý Nam Đế street in Hanoi.
 However, some still existed by collectors.
-Many other copytapes were held by governments as Australia, Canada, Denmark (Danish Vietnamese Association), France (AFP), West Germany, Hong Kong, India, Japan, New Zealand, Philippines, South Korea (KBS), Taiwan, Thailand, United Kingdom (BBC), United States (AP).
-Besides, many among them was still used by modern Vietnamese filmmakers to do propaganda documentary ones.
+Many other copytapes were held by governments such as Australia, Canada, Denmark (Danish Vietnamese Association), France (AFP), West Germany, Hong Kong, India, Japan, New Zealand, Philippines, South Korea (KBS), Taiwan, Thailand, United Kingdom (BBC), United States (AP).
+Besides, many of them were still used by modern Vietnamese filmmakers to do propaganda documentary ones.

 From 2010, journalist Lê Quang Thanh Tâm has begun sharing some THVN9 tapes to Facebook and YouTube.
 Although clause as old reports of singers and actors.
 In 2020, he has ever litigated Asia Entertainment Inc. (Trung tâm Asia) for a copyright theft when they registered as an owner on YouTube channel with these tapes.

-In Los Angeles during the 1980s, some former technicians re-established THVN9 to broadcast news and dramas by Vietnamese language for service the Vietnamese American community.
+In Los Angeles during the 1980s, some former technicians re-established THVN9 to broadcast news and dramas by Vietnamese language for service to the Vietnamese American community.
 They registered a trademark as the Abroad-THVN Television Network (Truyền-hình Việt-nam Hải-ngoại) to differentiate former THVN9 or Domestic-THVN.